Mike D'Antoni: Professional career

-After a college basketball career at Marshall University, D'Antoni was drafted by the Kansas City-Omaha Kings in the second round of the 1973 NBA draft.
-After playing three seasons for the Kings (1973–1975), he played for the Spirits of St. Louis of the American Basketball Association (ABA) in 1975–76, and for the San Antonio Spurs (again in the NBA) in 1976–77.
-His Spurs career lasted just two games, before he found an opportunity to play in Europe.
+D'Antoni was selected by the Kansas City-Omaha Kings in the second round of the 1973 NBA draft.
+After playing three seasons for the Kings (1973–1975), he played for the Spirits of St. Louis of the American Basketball Association (ABA) in 1975–76, and a two-game stint with the NBA San Antonio Spurs in 1976–77 before being released and joining the Italian team Olimpia Milano.

-D'Antoni was signed by the Italian team Olimpia Milano, starting a career that saw him become the club's all-time leading scorer.
-He was voted the Italian LBA league's top point guard of all time in 1990, and paced his team to five Italian League titles, two FIBA European Champions Cup (now called EuroLeague) titles, two Italian Cups, one FIBA Korać Cup, and one FIBA Intercontinental Cup.
+By the time he retired after 13 seasons with the club, he had become its all-time leading scorer, and had been voted (in 1990) the Italian LBA league's top point guard of all time.
+Along the way he had paced his team to five Italian League titles, two FIBA European Champions Cup (now called EuroLeague) titles, two Italian Cups, one FIBA Korać Cup, and one FIBA Intercontinental Cup.

 During his playing career in Italy, D'Antoni earned the nickname "Il Baffo" (Italian for "The Mustache"), in reference to his ever-present facial hair.
 He also earned the nickname "Arsène Lupin" because of his ability to steal the ball.
-In 2015, Olimpia Milano retired his No. 8 jersey, in order to honor him.
+In 2015, Olimpia Milano retired his No. 8 jersey.

 National team career

-Being of Italian origin with American and Italian dual citizenship, D'Antoni was also selected to play on the senior men's Italian national team for the EuroBasket tournament in 1989.
+Having an Italian heritage, the American-born D'Antoni sought dual citizenship, and was selected to play on the senior men's Italian national team for the EuroBasket tournament in 1989.

 Coaching career

 Olimpia Milano (1990–1994)

-D'Antoni began his career as head coach for his most loyal club, Olimpia Milan.
+D'Antoni became head coach with Olimpia Milan after his playing career with the club ended in 1990.
 He remained there for four seasons, from 1990 to 1994, leading the club to a 1992 FIBA EuroLeague Final Four appearance, and a 1992–93 season FIBA Korać Cup title.